yjg30737/pyqt-chat-widget/README.md

 ![image](https://user-images.githubusercontent.com/55078043/216797180-84841611-7d57-42e2-9b1c-8219657859c8.png)

 If you want to change the style of widgets, check out `ChatBrowser`, `Prompt` class in "chatWidget.py".

+### How to Use
+After writing the text in the input, press the enter key to submit your text.
+It will show up on the chat browser.

+If you want to write the multi-line text, press shift+enter(=return).

 ## Code Sample (for installing the package with pip)